tokio-rs/website-next/content/tokio/tutorial/channels.md

 Calling `send` on `oneshot::Sender` completes immediately and does **not** require an `.async`.
 This is because `send` on an `oneshot` channel will always fail or succeed immediately without any form of waiting.

+Sending a value on a oneshot channel returns `Err` when the receiver half has dropped.
+This indicates the receiver is no longer interested in the response.
+In our scenario, the receiver cancelling interest is an acceptable event.
+The `Err` returned by `resp.send(...)` does not need to be handled.

 You can find the entire code [here][full].